 This article was originally published on Fast Company.

-Gryphon.ai believes that employers should be streamlining processes to help workers go above and beyond what’s expected from an entry-level role.
+gryphon.ai believes that employers should be streamlining processes to help workers go above and beyond what’s expected from an entry-level role.

 Entry-level workers have always required a high-level of training and supervision, but many companies have been unable to successfully adapt these employees’ onboarding processes for a remote environment.
 For entry-level employees, communicating with managers and building camaraderie with their team have become more difficult.